Mandalay (poem): Writing

 Kipling claimed that when in Moulmein, he had paid no attention to the pagoda his poem later made famous, because he was so struck by a Burmese beauty on the steps.
 Many Westerners of the era remarked on the beauty of Burmese women.

+Publication

-PublicationMandalay first appeared in the Scots Observer on 21 June 1890.
+"Mandalay" first appeared in the Scots Observer on 21 June 1890.
 It was first collected into a book in Barrack-Room Ballads, and Other Verses in 1892.
 It subsequently appeared in several collections of Kipling's verse, including Early Verse in 1900, Inclusive Verse in 1919, and Definitive Verse in 1940.
 It appears also in the 1936 A Kipling Pageant, and T. S. Eliot's 1941 A Choice of Kipling's Verse.

 Structure

 The poem has the rhyming scheme AABB traditional for ballad verse.
 However, Kipling begins the poem with the "stunningly memorable" AABBBBBBBB, the A being sea - me, and the B including say - lay - Mandalay.
 Another ballad-like feature is the use of stanzas and refrains, distinguished both typographically and by the triple end rhymes of the refrains.
 The poem's ending closely echoes its beginning, again in the circular manner of a traditional ballad, making it convenient to memorise, to recite, and to sing.

 The metre in which the poem is written is trochaic octameters, meaning there are eight feet, each except the last on the line consisting of a stressed syllable followed by an unstressed one.
 The last foot is catalectic, consisting only of the stressed syllable:

 In Kipling's time, the poem's metre and rhythm were admired; in The Art of Verse Making (1915), Modeste Hannis Jordan wrote: "Kipling has a wonderful 'ear' for metre, for rhythm.
 His accents fall just right, his measure is never halting or uncertain.
 His 'Mandalay' may be quoted as an excellent example of rhythm, as easy and flowing as has ever been done".

 The poet and critic T. S. Eliot, writing in 1941, called the variety of forms Kipling devised for his ballads "remarkable: each is distinct, and perfectly fitted to the content and the mood which the poem has to convey."